 - Understanding each platform’s functionality and its hierarchy within your toolkit.
 For example, if you’re using one CRM platform for most of your daily work, then that should be your focus for finding more tools.

 This can seem daunting, but it’s as simple as integrating your Slack (or other communications platforms) with your Google Calendar to make sure you don’t miss important meetings.
 Or it can be as complicated as integrating automation software such as Zapier across web applications.

 As you begin utilizing more and more software, it can quickly require further resources due to the increase of technology being used.
 Tools are not always free and some can be more difficult than others to understand.

-Determine the main issues you face currently, and then choose which software integrations will provide you with the optimal results.
+Determine the main issues you face currently, and then choose which software integrations will provide you with optimal results.

 What To Do If You’re Using Too Many Tools

 Your company may be utilizing more software tools than necessary.
-This can result in slower turnaround time on projects and tasks.
+This can result in a slower turnaround time on projects and tasks.
 There is a unique threshold where the number of software applications actually slows down workers instead of streamlining operations.
 You can learn more about using too many technology tools here.